Common Maths Misconceptions And How To Overcome Them In Primary School

 But there is still more!
 With fractions, in English at any rate, some of the number names are not obviously linked to their natural number counterparts.
 Half, third and a quarter do not call to mind 2, 3 and 4.
 Then we have number like ‘fifth’ which might mean the ordinal position fifth or might mean the fraction 1/5.

-The best way to avoid common Fractions misconceptions
+The best ways to avoid common fractions misconceptions

 Because of all these substantial differences between natural and rational numbers, to truly overcome fractions misconceptions, teachers need to:

-To see what this kind of teaching really looks like, watch this clip of a video I produced as part of Third Space Learning’s online Maths Masterclasses.
+To see what this kind of teaching really looks like, watch this clip of a video I produced as part of Third Space Learning’s Maths Masterclass series.
 In it, I break the initial teaching of fractions down into very small steps, to avoid engendering the kind of misconceptions we are all familiar with.

 Naturally, once we appreciate the important role our prior learning plays in understanding new learning, we can identify pitfalls in other areas of Maths.